Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: Testable implications and aggregation

-where $NT_{1}$ ($NT_{2}$) are never takers of field 1 (2) choosing field 0 when the instrument takes values 0 and 1 and $OT_{1}$ ($OT_{2}$) are always takers of the other field, choosing 2 (1) irrespective of which value the instrument takes. \end{lem} \begin{proof} See appendix \ref{appx:empirical-test}. \end{proof} This result paves the way for the main result on the testability of the irrelevance and next best assumptions: \begin{prop} Suppose Assumptions \ref{ass:excl}--\ref{ass:mono} hold.
+where $AT_{1}$($AT_{2}$) are always-takers of field $1$ (2) when $z$ equals 0 or 1 (0 or 2), and $OT_{1}$ ($OT_{2}$) are global (for every value of the instrument) always takers of the other field 2 (1).
+See Appendix Table \ref{tab:taxonomy-detailed} for formal definitions of these instrument-specific strata. \end{lem} \begin{proof} See appendix \ref{appx:empirical-test}. \end{proof} This result paves the way for the main result on the testability of the irrelevance and next best assumptions: \begin{prop} Suppose Assumptions \ref{ass:excl}--\ref{ass:mono} hold.
 Then $P(ID_{1})$ and $P(ND_{1})$ are partially identified.